openbmc/openbmc/poky/documentation/ref-manual/resources.rst

 Internet Relay Chat (IRC)
 =========================

-Two IRC channels on freenode are available for the Yocto Project and Poky discussions:
+Two IRC channels on Freenode are available for the Yocto Project and Poky discussions:

 -  ``#yocto``